rootkovska/rootkovska.github.io/README.md

     <some tag>
     $ git tag -v <some tag>

 (In)dependency on GitHub
 -------------------------

-While this repo is hosted on GitHub, and some GitHub-specific features are exploited in order to make this more available to a wider audience, specifically GitHub's support for [Static Web Hosting](https://pages.github.com/), it should be stressed that neither
+(WiP) While this repo is hosted on GitHub, and some GitHub-specific features are exploited in order to make this more available to a wider audience, specifically GitHub's support for [Static Web Hosting](https://pages.github.com/), it should be stressed that neither